2lastview/Clickless-Text-Enricher-Server/README.md

 An implementation of a RESTful web service used by the Android application [**haello**](https://github.com/2lastview/haello-Android-Application) in order to extract and translate text from images.
 The HTTP server is implemented using [web.py](http://webpy.org/).
-A [Docker Container](https://registry.hub.docker.com/u/2lastview/haello-rest-service/) has been created so yo can run the service effortlessly.
+A [Docker Container](https://registry.hub.docker.com/u/2lastview/haello-rest-service/) has been created so you can run the service effortlessly.

 ####Installation